 Prior studies have discussed the asset allocation behavior of households in response to income shocks in different countries.
 Betermier et al. (2012) find that higher wage volatility of Swedish households is associated with lower exposure of households to risky assets.
 Basten et al. (2016) find that as the perceived likelihood of job losses increases, Norwegian households shift their asset allocation towards safer assets.
 Similarly, during the Finnish depression in 1991-93, adversely affected households were less likely to invest in risky assets (Knüpfer et al., 2017).
 In a study of Italian households, Guiso et al. (1996) observe that investment in risky assets responds negatively to income risk.
 Palia et al. (2009) report a similar finding for U.S. households.
-Frankenberg et al. (2003) capture the diversity of the Asian crisis on household behavior.
+Frankenberg et al. (2003) capture the diversity of household behavior during the Asian financial crisis.
 The authors find that during the crisis some households reduced expenditures on semi-durables, keeping spending on food consistent, while others, especially rural ones, fell back on gold to smoothen consumption.
 Rise in unemployment post any crisis also presented unequal cashing out behaviors across different income groups.
-Therefore, during financial downturns investors exhibit a herd-like behavior and shift out from risky assets to relatively "safer" ones, which are considered to be of higher "quality" during crisis.
-Chang and Hsueh (2013) find evidence of flight-to-quality effect from volatile stocks to relatively conservative long term government bonds in the Asia-pacific region during the financial crisis.
-As assets becomes more negatively correlated with volatility, the preference to re-balance portfolios towards more liquid securities simultaneously increases (Vayanos, 2004).
-However, Inci, Li, and McCarthy (2011) observe that when market risks become too high, flight-to-quality diminishes.
+Therefore, during financial downturns investors exhibit a herding behavior and shift out from risky assets to relatively "safer" ones, which are considered to be of higher "quality" during crisis.
+Chang and Hsueh (2013) find evidence of flight-to-quality effects from volatile stocks to relatively conservative long term government bonds in the Asia-Pacific region during the financial crisis.
+As asset returns become more negatively correlated with volatility, the preference to rebalance portfolios towards more liquid securities simultaneously increases (Vayanos, 2004).

-While studying the asymmetric impact of health events on asset allocation, Berkowitz and Qiu (2006) investigate how a health event can lead to restructuring of household portfolio.
+While studying the asymmetric impact of health events on asset allocation, Berkowitz and Qiu (2006) investigate how a health event can lead to restructuring of household portfolios.
 The paper empirically shows how diagnosis of a new disease results in a greater decline in financial wealth of households compared to non-financial wealth.
-Exogenous factors like COVID-19 pandemic affect household consumption, resource allocation and input choices.
-In a micro-level study of households in Uganda, Mahmud and Riley (2021) found that affected households responded to income shocks by exhausting almost 50%of their savings and borrowing during the COVID-19 pandemic, but did not liquidate fixed assets or sell livestock.
-In a small-scale survey involving 184 residents of the city of New Delhi and Mumbai, Mushir and Suryavanshi (2021) observe that the preference of investors shifted towards more conservative assets during COVID-19.
+Exogenous factors such as the COVID-19 pandemic affect household consumption, resource allocation and input choices.
+In a micro-level study of households in Uganda, Mahmud and Riley (2021) found that affected households responded to income shocks by exhausting almost 50% of their savings and borrowing during the COVID-19 pandemic, but did not liquidate fixed assets or sell livestock.
+In a small-scale survey involving 184 residents of the city of New Delhi and Mumbai, Mushir and Suryayanshi (2021) observe that the preference of investors shifted towards more conservative assets during COVID-19.
 These findings are in line with Carter and Lybbert (2012) who conclude that while some households will sell assets to offset stochastic income loss, others will guard assets even in face of financial adversities.
-Cantor and Landry (2020) find that lower-income households in the United States resorted to savings, skipped bill payments (partially or fully) and filed taxes to obtain a refund, in order to navigate the financial impact of COVID-19.
+Cantor and Landry (2020) find that lower-income households in the United States resorted to savings, skipped bill payments (partially or fully), and filed taxes to obtain a refund, in order to navigate the financial impact of COVID-19.
 Fox and Bartholomae (2020) recommend the urgency of financial planning to enable households to survive the transitory or permanent shocks of the pandemic.
 On the contrary, Hanspal, Weber, and Wohlfart (2021) observe that there was no active tendency within households to re-balance portfolios in response to the stock market crash following the pandemic.
 Instead, it led to adjustments in expectations about household debt and labour market participation.